bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

 ```

 The $ at the beginning
-of the line represents a terminal prompt , indicating readiness for user
+of the line represents a terminal prompt, indicating readiness for user
 input.
 The actual prompt varies depending on your operating system and its
 configuration; it may be $ , > , or something else.
 Usually the terminal
 will show additional information (such as a computer name, user ID and/or